Carual42/weekend-sql-to-do-list/README.md

 [x] - set up pg (npm install pg)
 [x] - set up sql database with name "weekend-to-do-app" [x] - change pool.js database to match sql
-[] - add input fields and a submit button for to do list [] - add table heading and rows/columns to keep data [] - add styling to make it look pretty (later)
+[x] - add input fields and a submit button for to do list [x] - add table heading and rows/columns to keep data [] - add styling to make it look pretty (later)
 [] - GET request to display data and add complete and delete buttons to each item [] - POST request to add to items to data base